Seal Your Ducts to Save Energy

 The simple answer to this question is: Air naturally finds its way out of anything that isn’t airtight.
 It does this because it’s constantly seeking balance in both pressure and temperature.
-If warm air is moving through a duct in a cold crawlspace, it’s just waiting for a chance to slip out and mix it up with the cold air outside the duct.
+Warm air moving through a duct in a cold crawlspace is just waiting for a chance to slip out and mix it up with the cold air outside the duct.
 To put it another way, air is a master of mingling, better than any socialite at a benefit dinner.
 Adding pressure to the system—that’s the force in “forced-air”—only makes the air work harder to find a way out.

 Where Ducts Leak

-A force-air system circulates air through the house via supply and return ducts.
-Supply ducts bring hot air from the furnace (or cold air from the AC system, which utilizes the furnace) to the heat registers in each room.
+A forced-air system circulates air through the house via supply and return ducts.
+Supply ducts bring hot air from the furnace (or cold air from the AC system) to the heat registers in each room.
 The return ducts pull cool air from the rooms and bring it back to the furnace for reheating.
-Therefore, it’s important to seal all of your ducts, not only to prevent the loss of heated air but also to improve air circulation and maintain a proper balance of the system throughout the house.
+Therefore, it’s important to seal all your ducts, not only to prevent the loss of heated air but also to improve air circulation and maintain a proper balance of the system throughout the house.

 Ducts can leak at any connection between two parts.
 Starting at the furnace, leakage can be most pronounced where the main supply duct meets the body of the furnace unit, or air handler.
 This is where the air pressure is the greatest.
 Moving down the line, leaks are common where smaller ducts branch off from the main supply duct and at bends and where straight lengths of duct are connected.
 At the register end, the “boot” fitting that transitions from the duct to the register grill is another likely culprit.
 All of these same areas are prone to leaking on the return side of the system.